-• Chapter 6: Assessment of Impacts: Project Alternatives
+• Chapter 6: Project Alternatives

 The chapter evaluates and also addresses design options that were considered in order to ensure that the proposed project is technically feasible without significantly impacting on the bio-physical and socio-economic environment.
 Limitations and advantages of each identified project alternatives will be outlined.